FBW23/exercises/PB-language-statements/README.md

 4. Comment out your second statement.

 **Questions: Write your answers as a block comment in the js file**
 1. Remove a parenthesis from the first statement and run the code.
-Does your statement print?   i did , and the statement does not print ,
+Does your statement print?
 2. Is there an error?
 If so, what kind of error is it?
-yes there is an error , it is a SyntaxError: missing ) after argument list;